The Volvo Concept Coupé – the next-generation P1800:

 The visual impact of the new proportions is most powerful when viewing the Volvo Concept Coupé from the side.
 The distance between the dashboard and the front axle is extended and the greenhouse has been moved slightly rearwards.

-The face of the Volvo Concept Coupé is characterised by a new topography on the bonnet and the ‘floating’ grille, flanked by headlights featuring new T-shaped DRL light guides.
-Just like the rear light signature, the DRL lights are distinctive elements in the new design direction of Volvo Cars.
+The face of the Volvo Concept Coupé is characterized by a new topography on the hood and the ‘floating’ grille, flanked by headlights featuring new T-shaped daytime running lights guides.
+Just like the rear light signature, the daytime running lights are distinctive elements in the new design direction of Volvo Cars.

 “The face is new, but it also carries more than 85 years of Volvo heritage with great pride.
-We are still working with the final interpretation of the grille and the iron mark and this will be revealed together with the XC90 next year,” says Thomas Ingenlath.
+We are still working with the final interpretation of the grille and the iron mark and this will be revealed together with the XC90 next year,” said Ingenlath.

 Echoes the iconic P1800